Dikshit28/instadl/README.md

-# INSTADL
+# <center>INSTADL</center>
 ![up](https://user-images.githubusercontent.com/63474879/133498976-a4fe204c-7865-4a11-95c7-ddf3eed4d7ee.gif)

-# Hi Guys!
+# <center>Hi Guys!</center>

-**instadl** is a small project, made to download instagram video from given url in mp4 format
+<center>instadl is a small project, made to download instagram video from given url in mp4 format</center>

 ## Before Using

-> First you have to install Python [from here](https://www.python.org/downloads/)
+- First you have to install Python [From Here](https://www.python.org/downloads/)

->  Then install requirements using pip

->  <code>pip install -r requirements.txt</code>
+-  Then install requirements using <code>pip install -r requirements.txt</code>

 ## How to use instadl

-> Open the terminal at your desired location and run
+- Open the terminal at your desired location

-> <code>python instadl.py</code>
+- Run <code>python instadl.py</code>

-> Enter the URL and Filename when prompted
+- Enter the URL and Filename when prompted

-> Voila!!
-You have download the video
+- Voila!!
+You have downloaded the video

 ## Intrested in contribution?